ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting.md

 ### Get the Mbed OS source code

-The following Mbed CLI commands retrieve and forks the `mbed-os-example-blinky` code, and redirect `mbed-os` to point to the newly forked `mbed-os` repository:
+The following Mbed CLI commands retrieve and fork the `mbed-os-example-blinky` code, and redirect `mbed-os` to point to the newly forked `mbed-os` repository:

 ```
 git clone mbed-os-example-blinky